BlueBrain/axon-projection/README.md

 # Axon Projection

-A code that analyses long-range axons provided as input, and classify them based on the brain regions they project to.
+A code that analyses long-range axons provided as input, and classifies them based on the brain regions they project to.

 ## Installation